balena-io/docs/pages/management/env-vars.md

 The _third list_ (application variables) is pretty usable because it gives you comprehensive understanding of which variables are actually visible to the code on this device.
 It shows all the _remaining_ application-wide variables — those that are not redefined for this device.
 There's also a convenience Redefine button should you want to redefine some of them.

 The fourth list gives you an idea of specific variables defined for other application's devices.
-It's the same as the on on the application page.
+It's the same as the one on the application page.

 > _Note_ that these variables **are not** visible to this device.
 We show them in case you want to define the same variable for the device.